 Mangroves have enormous ecological significance, both to the functioning of the natural environment and to humans.
 As a coastal species, mangroves act as both barriers, preventing soil erosion and protecting inhabitants from storms, and biofilters for nutrients in upland runoff, such as nitrogen and phosphorous.
 Mangrove forests form the basis of a detrital food chain, where the fallen leaves provide coastal waters with much of their productivity.
 This high level of productivity contributes to the wide array of species that inhabit mangroves or use them as refuges, migration sites, and nurseries.
 Many threatened and endangered species inhabit mangrove forests, such as the Royal Bengal tigers, manatees, and sea turtles.
 Hundreds of bird species have been identified in mangrove forests, and many species of tropical and sub-tropical marine species, such as fish and crustaceans spend their lives in mangrove swamps as juveniles.
 And the biodiversity doesn’t end there!
 Mangroves are also home to snakes, lizards, and insects – which are actually the most abundant (both in numbers and species) above the tide.

 In addition to their adaptation to salty conditions, mangroves have also evolved innovative reproductive strategies.
 Mangrove embryos grow directly on the parent tree, and are dropped as propagules only once fully developed.
 Some propagules may take root in the soil beneath the parent tree, but others may float for an extended period of time before anchoring to the shore.

 Recent research has also indicated that mangroves are incredible carbon sinks, sequestering more carbon than any of their terrestrial counterparts.
 Mangrove forests sequester approximately 1.5 metric tons/hectare/yr of carbon, or 3.7 lbs/acre/day of carbon (1336 lbs/acre/yr).
 Mangrove substrate may contain 20-25% carbon, which may also help explain the high productivity and biodiversity of these ecosystems.

 The provision of habitat for aquatic and terrestrial fauna and flora cannot be overlooked.
-75% of all tropical commercial fish species pass part of their lives in the mangroves, which play an important role as marine nurseries and feeding grounds.
+Around 75% of tropical and sub-tropical marine life spend some part of their lives in the mangroves, which play an important role as marine nurseries and feeding grounds.

 Other ecosystem services provided by mangroves include: